-Appendix A International Day for People with Disabilities International Day for People with Disabilities is celebrated on December 3 each year and is a global event endorsed by the United Nations.
+Appendix A International Day of Persons with Disabilities International Day of Persons with Disabilities is celebrated on December 3 each year and is a global event endorsed by the United Nations.
 This organization has worked for decades to promote full equality and participation of people with disabilities in society.
 The AAC celebrated our first International Day for People with Disabilities in 2013 and plan to celebrate this event every year.
-Holnbeck Award The Gordon and Arbie Holnbeck Award is given to a person, or persons, who have enhanced the quality of life for people with disabilities through volunteer work.
+Holnbeck Award

-Nominations are accepted in the spring of each year and the Award Ceremony is held in conjunction with Access Awareness Week.
+The Gordon and Arbie Holnbeck Award is given to a person, or persons, who have enhanced the quality of life for people with disabilities through volunteer work.
+Nominations are accepted in the spring of each year and the Award Ceremony is held at the beginning of a Council meeting.
 National Access Awareness Week National Access Awareness Week was established in 1987 following Rick Hanson's 40,000 km "Man in Motion Tour".
 Each spring, within the City and County of Peterborough different celebrations are held by a number of community advocacy groups to recognize the importance of inclusion and accessibility within our community.
-Contact Us Accessibility Coordinator at 705-742-7777 Extension 1785 or accessibility@peterborough.ca
+Contact Us Accessibility and Communication Specialist at 705-742-7777 extension 1785 or accessibility@peterborough.ca

-Zach Prins is a local artist who started painting about six years ago.
-Under the guiding eye of Art Teacher Gene Canning, Zach has produced over 30 wildlife and scenery paintings.
-Some of his work can be found in the 2014 Community Living Calendar, and displayed at the Lakefield Art Gallery, the Bearded Turtle, and the Peterborough in Portrait Art Exhibition.
+Under the guide eye of Art Teacher Gene Canning, Zach Prins has produced over 30 wildlife and scenery paintings.
+Zach is a local artist and some of his work can be found in the 2014 Community Living Calendar, and displayed at the Lakefield Art Gallery, the Bearded Turtle, and the Peterborough in Portrait Art Exhibition.
 Zach works part time and his interests include Special Olympics swimming, baseball, and pool.
+Accessibility Advisory Committee